 The algorithm operates on a data structure called a substructure.
 A substructure consists of a graph definition of the repetitive subgraph and its instances.
-We illustrate it in Figure 5.
+We illustrate it in Figure 2.
 Initially, the graph definitions of substructures are single nodes, and there are as many substructure inserted into the queue Q as there are different labels on nodes in the input graph.
 We expand the substructure in all possible ways by a single edge or by single edge and a node.
 We allow substructures to grow and their instances to overlap but by no more than two nodes.
 We evaluate substructures.
 The total number of substructures considered is determined by the input parameter Limit.
 The input parameter Beam specifies the width of a beam search, i.e., the length of Q.

-Figure 5.
+Figure 2.
 The input graph (a), substructure graph definition (b) and four overlapping instances of repetitive subgraph (c).

-If two nodes v_1 , v_2 in G both belong to two different instances, we propose a recursive grammar rule.
-If v_1 , v_2 are adjacent by an edge, it is a real edge, and we determine its label which we use to specify the terminating production (see Figure 6).
+If two nodes v_1, v_2 in G both belong to two different instances, we propose a recursive grammar rule.
+If v_1, v_2 are adjacent by an edge, it is a real edge, and we determine its label which we use to specify the terminating production (see Figure 3).
 We insert recursive substructures together with non-recursive substructures into the newQ.
 Recursive substructures compete with non-recursive substructures.
 They are evaluated with a measure:

-$$\frac{size(G)}{size(S) + NT + size(G \mid S)}$$ (1)
+$$\frac{size(G)}{size(S) + NT + size(G \mid S)}$$

 NT is the number of connection instructions.
 G|S is a graph G where we compress all instances of the substructure S to a single node.
 The size is number of nodes plus number of edges.
-Another successful measure of size(g) is the Minimum Description Length (MDL) discussed in detail by Cook and Holder.2 Either of these measures can be used to guide the search and determine the best graph grammar.
 The algorithm uses a heuristic search whose complexity is polynomial in the size of the input graph to find frequent subgraphs.
 Checking for overlap between instances of substructures, do not change the complexity of this algorithm.